git/git.github.io/SoC-2015-Org-Application.md

 ## What is your plan for dealing with disappearing mentors?

-**TODO** needs review for 2015

-Most of our projects have more than one mentor available.
-In the unlikely event that a mentor disappears during the summer, another mentor can step in.
-By keeping student progress public and reviewed on the list, there's a good chance that another mentor (or the community at large) can pick up the slack.
+We plan to take fewer projects than we have as mentors, so that the remainder can act as backups.
+Most of our projects can be mentored by any of the mentors, and by keeping student progress public and reviewed on the list, there's a good chance that another mentor (or the community at large) can pick up the slack.
 We try to keep the "bus factor" high for regular development, and we should do it for mentors, too.

 ## What steps will you take to encourage students to interact with your project's community before, and during the program?

-**TODO** needs review for 2015

 Students will be required to join the main development mailiing list and post their patches for discussion.
 All current contributors already do this, so students will be able to see experienced hands performing the same tasks and learn by example.
-We also feel that the list based discussions will help the student to become and stay a member of the community.
+We also feel that the list-based discussions will help the student to become and stay a member of the community.